Ronke-Jubril/README/README.md

 - Strengthen my understanding of JavaScript
 - Build focused web projects to sharpen layout and interactivity skills
 - Improve version control workflows with Git and GitHub
-- Develop strong problem-solving habits through consistent practice
+- Develop strong problem solving habits through consistent practice

 ---

 ### 🎯 Long-Term Goal
 To make a meaningful impact in the tech space by working with innovative startups — building solutions that matter, contributing to teams that challenge the status quo, and one day helping shape products that take the world by storm.
-I also aim to grow beyond frontend into **full-stack development**, and explore other areas of tech — constantly evolving my skills to stay curious, adaptable, and ready for new challenges.
+I also aim to grow beyond frontend into **full-stack development**, and explore other areas of tech, constantly evolving my skills to stay curious, adaptable, and ready for new challenges.

 ---